m68476521/RN-Test/README.md

 # RN-Test

-This project is develop for ...
+This project is develop for ...aAAA

 This is a second change